Reading Time: 20 minutes

 Cultural Identity expressed via Characteristics of Asian Art

-Some prominent characteristics of Asian art include its embodiment of years of enriched cultural orientation and the economic effects of colonialism in Asia.
-It also includes some traditional insight like the famous woodblock prints, pagodas, Batik, and more.
+Asian art is notable for embodying years of enriched cultural orientation as well as the economic effects of colonialism in Asia.
+It also includes some traditional elements such as the well-known woodblock prints, pagodas, Batik, and more.

 1. Cultural Identity Expressed through Spiritual Art

 While the economic effects of colonialism in Asia influenced their approach to art greatly, the present narratives of artworks still have traces of the century’s old characteristics of art.
 The spirituality of art is evident in Indian art, and Chinese art compared to the rest of the countries.

 Here in Dublin we are very lucky to have the remarkable Chester Beatty Library, in the grounds of Dublin Castle.
 The Chester Beatty contains a world famous collection of manuscripts, prints, miniature paintings, early printed books and ‘objets d’art’ from countries across Asia, the Middle East, North Africa and Europe.
 Sir Alfred Chester Beatty bequest this remarkable collection to the people of Ireland.

 Another museum worth a mention is the Seattle Asian Art Museum.
 I have been lucky to visit the fine collection housed here.
 Coincidentally, this wonderful museum is next to Lake View Cemetery, where Bruce and Brandon Lee are buried.

 Batik, which creates patterns on fabric by dyeing, is another popular feature of Asian art.
 Batik is a type of wax-resist dyeing in which wax is used to resist the colour of the dye.
 Batik is usually done in sections or “courses” (batch) of varying colours.